and-hans/Ardinuo-Traffic-Light-Controller/README.md

 # Ardinuo-Traffic-Light
 Title says it all.
-Made a traffic light with the help of an Arduino Uno board, some resistors (10 ohms I believe), some LEDs, a breadboard, and lots of cardboard.
+Made a traffic light with the help of an Arduino Uno board, some resistors (100 ohms I believe, but 220 ohm should be used for safety), some LEDs, a breadboard, and lots of cardboard.

 One streets traffic lights turns green, including a pedestrian light that turns on, while the other streets light is red.
 After a bit, the yellow light turns on for the intersection that had the green light on, and then it turns red.
 A bit later, the intersection that previously had the red light turns to green light, with it's pedestrian light turning on as well.
 The cycle then goes on and on.